Trial Search Results

 bilirubin at screening is <2.0 mg/dL, a patient with a diagnosis of chronic or acute

-16. History of transfusion reactions requiring washed RBCs, volume reduced RBC, or RBCs
+15. History of TRs requiring washed RBCs, volume reduced RBC, or RBCs with additive

 A polyspecific DAT reaction strength > 2+, or